 From Fig1: Let's understand the concept with the help of the below architecture.
 Consider you have a VPC Network on Google Cloud and an On-premise office network that was connected using VPN Gateway.
-After few days, a new network is added to the on-premise network with a name server network.
+After a few days, a new network is added to the on-premise network with a name server network.
 Now you have to add static routes to the routing table in Google Cloud manually and also you need to re-configure your VPN.
-This is still fine but consider a case when a new network is added quite frequently or network destroyed.
+This is still fine but considers a case when a new network is added quite frequently or the network is destroyed.
 Same you have to do manually.

 From Fig2: Now, Cloud Router helps you overcome the above problem by automatically adding dynamic routes.
 Cloud Router peers with on-premise VPN Gateway or Router.
 The routers exchange topology information through BGP(Border Gateway Protocol).
 The Cloud Router advertises subnets from its VPC Network to the on-premise gateway via BGP.
-Doing this, any topology changes will be propagated automatically between your VPC and on-premise network.
+By doing this, any topology changes will be propagated automatically between your VPC and on-premise network.
 The Cloud Router learns on-premise routes through BGP.

 Creating a GCP Cloud Router.